zangassis/zangassis.github.io/pages/index.md

 ## Hello, my name is Assis 👋

 I'm a programmer and writer.
-I have been working since 2017 as a backend software developer with Microsoft technologies.

-I write for the [Telerik blog](https://www.telerik.com/blogs/author/assis-zang) and also create articles for my [personal blog](https://dev.to/zangassis).
+I've been working since 2017 as a back-end software developer with Microsoft technologies.
+I also write for the [Telerik blog](https://www.telerik.com/blogs/author/assis-zang) and my [personal blog](https://dev.to/zangassis).

+I believe that technology and reading have an extraordinary power to transform people's lives, which is why I feel very happy to be part of this transformation.

+If you want to know more about my work as a writer, just click here: 👉 [My writing career](https://zangassis.github.io/?writing).